 In 2020, sustainable funds, on average, outperformed both their traditional peers and indexes, according to Morningstar’s 2021 Sustainable Funds U.S. Landscape Report.
 For the trailing three-year period, 75% of sustainable funds ranked in the top half of their Morningstar category.
 Fifty-two percent of sustainable equity funds ranked in the top quartile.

 How Does Sustainable Investing Work?

-Though sometimes used interchangeably, there are two main types of sustainable investing—socially responsible investing (SRI) that follows an exclusionary approach and a more broad-based path of environmental, social, and governance (ESG) investing.
+Though sometimes used interchangeably, there are two main types of sustainable investing: socially responsible investing (SRI), which follows an exclusionary approach, and the more broad-based path of environmental, social, and governance (ESG) investing.